respatialized/respatialized/content/not-a-tree.md

 Here's another on using the `dat://` protocol for [P2P replication of the data stored in a Datahike instance](https://lambdaforge.io/2019/12/08/replicate-datahike-wherever-you-go.html).
 It serves as a useful starting point for getting a Datahike instance up and running.

 Here's what would be a useful starting point for programmatic prose parsing: including a quotation in a piece of prose writing that gets parsed as a separate component and then added to a global list of quotations maintained by the text parser, with a link back to its original positional context within the piece of writing that quoted it.

+<span class="f2 b">Extensible Textual Notation, part 5</span>
+<span class="f4">2019-12-30</span>

+<span class="f3 b">A concrete starting point</span>

+I've managed to come up with a lot of Xanadu-like vaporware ideas in thinking through this tool without producing anything concrete.

+Per the above: I'd define my first concrete goal for this library as a replacement for markdown so I can begin to dig myself out of the pit I've put myself in by relying on something I don't like using.

+In order to do this, I want to parse markdown into `hiccup` and pull information out of the file.
+Whatever replaces markdown will use `hiccup` data structures anyway, so it's not wasted effort to build functions that process the markdown once it's represented as Clojure data.
+I can create functions and `spec`s that define the expected behavior of a markdown replacement.

+Based on some unscientific experimentation, the only markdown->hiccup toolchain that properly understands tables is `markdown-clj` + `hickory`, so that's what I'll go with.
+I have a few tests written that don't do much yet.

+Other scattered thoughts:

+<span class="f3 b">Plaintext and database</span>

+Plain text has a lot of virtues as a long-term storage format, so I plan to make it a core part of however I persist the writing that gets parsed into data by ETN.

+The current snapshot and any derived views of it exist should exist as plaintext; its history can be preserved using database backup and persistence methods.
+But perhaps other defined snapshots in the history of the information should be serialized as plain text as well, in a manner similar to git commits or releases.

+<span class="f3 b">Thoughts on Roam</span>

+I signed up for Roam because on paper it seems to be exactly what I want: a PIM with the ability to run arbitary Datalog queries across your thoughts and embed hiccup data structures for visual depictions of the concepts.
+It's built on Clojure, front to back!
+What's not to like?

+Mostly, the UX.
+I don't like the aggressively hierarchical format it imposes on all the writing you put into it, I don't like the web interface, which will never be as fast and flexible as plaintext with a good editor, and I don't like the default views it chooses for you.

+More than anything, I want a tool of my own making, free from any compromises made to accomodate commercial success or adoption among its target cohort.

+I don't want an outlining tool that helps me produce writing.
+I want a _writing_ tool that helps me identify and work with the structure that emerges from what I write.

+_that and the founder is building the core product around the demands of the LessWrong crowd and goes on [1/178] twitter rants about stuff he reads on SlateStarCodex. the app feels like the product of that kind of approach: unfocused and built around pseudoproblems._